-5.1 ctd • The CRO is responsible for overseeing implementation of an appropriate strategy to understand, identify, measure, monitor, control and report risks from climate change in line with the Society's risk appetite set by the Board Risk Committee.
+5.1 ctd Link(s) to full response/relevant information • The CRO is responsible for overseeing implementation of an appropriate strategy to understand, identify, measure, monitor, control and report risks from climate change in line with the Society's risk appetite set by the Board Risk Committee.
 The CRO also supports in the development of appropriate processes to monitor and report exposures to the risks from climate change. • The Executive Risk Committee is chaired by the CRO, with membership formed from the executive team and has responsibility for executive oversight of climate related risks.
 A Climate Change Working Group has been established, comprising members from the Society's Risk, Finance, Strategy, Treasury and Governance Functions.
 This broad membership ensures appropriate consideration, monitoring and management of climate-related risks by senior management. • The Executive team devote time monthly to the oversight of People & Purpose.
 The execution of the Society's Climate Strategy within the context of our broader sustainability agenda is overseen through this forum, chaired by the Chief People Officer. • An ESG Working Group , which is also chaired by the Chief People Officer develops and oversees the delivery of the Society's Sustainability Strategy and is comprised of senior leaders across the operations, product, risk, communications, strategy, legal and shared services functions.
 5.2 Promoting a culture of responsible banking: Describe the initiatives and measures of your organisation to foster a culture of responsible banking among its employees (e.g., capacity building, e- learning, sustainability trainings for client-facing roles, inclusion in remuneration structures and performance management and leadership communication, amongst others).
 The Society's strategic priority includes creating an inspiring place to work which better reflects the diversity of our city and communities.
 We aim to provide a safe, inclusive, and engaging workplace for our employees, supporting their health and wellbeing.
 This starts at the top with a set of shared goals that are signed off by the Board and guide the actions of colleagues throughout the Society.
-Communication is key and we invest the time and effort needed to build understanding of our ambitions and goals, and the difference every person can make.
+2023 Annual Report and Accounts (pg.
+20) 2023 Sustainability Communication is key and we invest the time and effort needed to build understanding of our ambitions and goals, and the difference every person can make.
 This includes many opportunities for colleagues to share their opinions, whether through engagement sessions with the Board and Executive, to all-Society surveys or through representative bodies such as Unite the Union and My Society, our employee forum.
-Values: Our culture reflects our shared set of 'CARES' values which are focused on being Caring, Ambitious, Responsible, Empowering and Straightforward in our dealings with each other, our members/customers and other stakeholders.
+Report (pgs.
+3, 9-10, 40, 47, 49, 57-61) Values: Our culture reflects our shared set of 'CARES' values which are focused on being Caring, Ambitious, Responsible, Empowering and Straightforward in our dealings with each other, our members/customers and other stakeholders.
 These values underpin as both a key driver of employee engagement and to sustain a strong culture.
 Our people approach is driven by our purpose and values which help define all aspects of our talent acquisition, personal and career development, wellbeing, and colleague experience.